DANGER # 6: Both scenarios involve an unsaved soul with little to no knowledge of Christianity.

 41 Stegall, The Gospel Of The Christ, p.
 727, italics his.

-What makes the Deserted Island Scenarios dangerous?
+The Dangers of the Deserted Island Scenarios

 DANGER #1: Both scenarios assume that God will not give further revelation from His Word to those who have received some Bible truth.